 In the era of programmatic advertising, data management platforms (DMPs) are an essential tool for digital publishers, serving as data ecosystems that help shape digital ad campaigns.

-Essentially, the more first party data a publisher feeds a DMP, the more audience insight on that website an advertiser has when developing their marketing budgets
+Essentially, the more first-party data a publisher feeds a DMP, the more audience insight on that website an advertiser has when developing their marketing budgets.

-With marketing budgets on the rise once more after 2021’s dip, now’s the time for publishers to consider either signing up to their first DMP or possibly switching providers.
-That being said, with dozens of DMPs on the market it can be tricky selecting the right DMP.
+With marketing budgets rising in 2022, now is the time for publishers to consider either signing up to their first DMP, or possibly switching providers.That being said, with dozens of DMPs on the market it can be tricky selecting the right one.

 Determining whether a DMP is the best fit comes down to both its feature set as well as the prospective client’s needs.
 Publishers need to factor in the cost, the accessibility of the user interface (UI), and the system performance among other parameters.